‘I’m sick right now’: the world reacts to tragic death of former Lakers star, Kobe Bryant

 Former U.S. President Barack Obama lamenting, “To lose Gianna is even more heartbreaking to us as parents.
 Michelle and I send love and prayers to Vanessa and the entire Bryant family on an unthinkable day.”

-Slam Magazine, the NBA magazine while Bryant was an active NBA player, posted, simply, a picture of Bryant and Gianna.
+Slam Magazine was essentially THE basketball magazine while Bryant was an active NBA player, posted a picture of Bryant and Gianna.

 Jessica Hill of The Associated Press tweeted two photos of Bryant and Gianna at a UConn basketball game in Storrs, CT taken only last March.